Photo credits: Museum für Naturkunde, Berlin.

 - has published research (e.g. a taxonomic monograph, paper, database, thesis or software) that presents innovative research approaches, methods/techniques, or theories that align with the principles of open science;

-- is enrolled in a graduate school programme to obtain a doctoral degree or has a maximum of 5 years of postdoctoral experience (excluding career breaks) when the prize is awarded (the week before the International Day for Biological Diversity on the 22 May 2021).
+- is enrolled in a graduate school programme to obtain a doctoral degree or has a maximum of 5 years of postdoctoral experience (excluding career breaks) when the prize is awarded (May 2022).

 Awards will be made considering the scientific relevance, innovation, societal impact and international impact of the research.
 We encourage applications from all backgrounds, especially those underrepresented in science, and especially from women and minorities.
 Affiliation with a CETAF member is not mandatory.
 For those without current affiliation, their application shall include a nomination from a member of a CETAF institution.

-Applications will be submitted by completing the application form.
-The deadline will be announced in the coming months.
-Each application will include a description of your research and uploading the two required appendices:
+Applications will be submitted by completing the Application Form provided below by 12:00 PM UTC on 31 January 2022.
+This includes a description of your research and uploading the two required appendices:

 - a Curriculum Vitae of the applicant, including a list of (most important) publications or other research output (max.
 2 pages in total);